nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/dlq.md

     comment: ''
     date: '2021-03-15'
     status: ok
+toc: true
 tree_item_index: 1490
 ---

 ## Concept

+Dead Letter Queue (DLQ) stream goal is to store Work in failure:
-A work that is in failure after retries is skipped, resulting in a possible consistency problem.
+- A work that is in failure after retries is skipped, resulting in a possible consistency problem.
 For instance, an indexing work that is failing after retries will be skipped resulting in a discrepancy between the documents in the repository and the one that is indexed.

-When the cause of the failure requires manual intervention: fix a misconfiguration, restart a service, fix a disk full, re-deployment etc... a retry policy is not enough.
+- When the cause of the failure requires manual intervention: fix a misconfiguration, restart a service, fix a disk full, re-deployment etc... a retry policy is not enough.

-So the **Dead Letter Queue (DLQ) stream goal is to store Work in failure**.

 ## Frequently Asked Questions